-The American National Standards Institute, founded in 1918, coordinates the development of voluntary safety standards in the fall protection industry.
+The American National Standards Institute (ANSI), founded in 1918, coordinates the development of voluntary safety standards in the fall protection industry.
 Representing more than 3.5 million professionals ANSI is comprised of government agencies, organizations, academic and international bodies, and individuals.
 ANSI Fall Protection regulations are not law, but do provide guidelines that are frequently so practical and essential that they are adopted by OSHA and enforced legally.

 ANSI Fall Protection consensus standard was originally published in 1992, and was aimed at providing safety requirements for personal fall arrest systems, subsystems and components.
 One of the most important issues they have brought to the forefront is the elimination of hazards in the fall protection products themselves.
 And each time ANSI undergoes a revision, they hold the manufacturers of fall protection products to a higher standard.
 For example, a connector gate face that was previously compliant at 220 lbs. now is held to 3,600 lbs.
 This ensures employers and employees that they not only have the highest quality products, but, as a result, the safest workplaces.